Join the Law Review

 Each year, associates write their own article and help prepare other authors’ articles for publication.
 Associates receive academic credit (3 credits) for work on the Law Review.
 Finally, associates have the opportunity to satisfy the Advanced Research and Writing Requirement (the “long paper”).

-Registration for the Volume 48 Write-On Process is Open Now through May 18, 2021.
+Registration for the Volume 48 Write-On Process is now closed.

 If you have registered for the write-on process, check out the Volume 48 Write-On Process page for all the details, deadlines, and answers to FAQs.